cloudmatrix/zipimportx/README.txt

     from zipimportx import zipimporter
     zipimporter("mylib.zip").write_index()

-This will create two files, "mylib.zip.win32.idx" and "mylib.zip.posix.idx", containing the zipfile directory information pre-parsed and formatted to different path-naming conventions.
-(Specifically, they contain a marshalled dictionary similar to those found in zipimport._zip_directory_cache.)
+Depending on your platform, this will create either "mylib.zip.win32.idx" or "mylib.zip.posix.idx" containing the pre-parsed zipfile directory information.
+(Specifically, it will contain a marshalled dictionary similar to those found in zipimport._zip_directory_cache.)

 To enable use of these index files, simply replace the builtin zipimport mechanism with zipimportx by doing the following::